Marketing vs. Sales: What's the Difference?

 Social media marketers use social media platforms to communicate with new and existing customers.
 They may contribute to a social media team’s strategy, write copy for social posts, schedule posts, and monitor posts for engagement.

 Marketing managers develop and oversee the communication between a business and its customers.
-With a high-level overview of a company’s marketing needs, managers help develop strategy and campaigns, delegating tasks that their team executes.
+With a high-level overview of a company’s marketing needs, managers help develop strategy and campaigns, delegating tasks their team executes.

 Learn more: Marketing Careers: 6 Areas to Explore